The front-page (HOME) slider shows photos of places I visited in retirement.

 Social Security Income

 The Social Security benefit (income amount) depends on the age a worker chooses to retire.
-For example, a worker retiring at Full Retirement Age (FRA) in 2022 will receive $3,345 per month.
+For example, a worker retiring at a Full Retirement Age (FRA) of 67 in 2025 will receive $4,043 per month.
 They will receive less if they retire early and more if they forego benefits for additional years (see following chart).
 (Figures in this table are based on earnings at the maximum taxable amounts for 35 years, as shown in the next section below).

 There is no minimum monthly Social Security benefit amount.
 For administrative reasons, they will not pay a benefit of less than $1.